 Barrick’s turnaround impresses analysts

 Barrick Gold (NYSE:GOLD) is fourth with 71% “buy” and 29% “hold” ratings.
 On May 7, Deutsche Bank raised Barrick’s target price from $25 to $34.
-Deutsche Bank analyst Chris Terry kept his “buy” rating on the stock.
-He thinks that Barrick’s performance in the first quarter of 2020 was a “standout within the industry in light of the COVID-19 context.”
+Deutsche Bank analyst Chris Terry kept his “buy” rating on the stock. that Barrick’s performance in the first quarter of 2020 was a “standout within the industry in light of the COVID-19 context.”
 The gold miner generates significant free cash flow.
 The company reduced its net debt drastically.
 Barrick Gold’s scale and diversification are also positives for the stock.